NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 ```
 The reference to the redirect URI to `http://localhost` allows the application to retrieve the token that is returned by Azure AD from the browser.

-The method `AuthenticateAsync` contains the logix to acquire an access from Azure AD.
+The method `AuthenticateAsync` contains the logic to acquire an access token from Azure AD.
 ```csharp
 public async Task<AuthenticationResult> AuthenticateAsync(Action<string> statusCallback)
 {